facioquo/stock-indicators-python/docs/CONTRIBUTING.md

 When ready, submit a Pull Request with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests)).
 Always write a clear log message for your commits.
 One-line messages are fine for most changes.

-After a Pull Request is reviewed, accepted, and [squash] merged to `main`, we may batch changes before publishing a new package version to the [public NuGet repository](https://www.nuget.org/packages/Skender.Stock.Indicators).
+After a Pull Request is reviewed, accepted, and [squash] merged to `main`, we may batch changes before publishing a new package version to [PyPI](#LINK-TO-PYPI).
 Please be patient with turnaround time.

 ## Code reviews and administration